Soul Clap: 2012: EFUNK: The Album

 The BBC positively compared the album to work by Chromeo, arguing "They share the same penchant for electro-funk, but Soul Clap sling classic 90s RnB, house, disco and New Jack Swing into the frat party punch."
 According to a mixed review in XLR8R, "Where past releases found Soul Clap opening up its bizarre production with slow builds and vast pockets of space, the flow here seems rushed."
 The review praised the band overall but criticized the radio-friendly size and formula of the songs, stating "the vocals employed often obtrusively dominate the mix while Soul Clap's expert production unfortunately takes the sideline."

 2013-15: Recent projects

 By 2013 the group was collaborating with Parliament-Funkadelic's George Clinton and his label C Kunspyruhzy.
 Soul Clap's collaborative album Wolf + Lamb vs Soul Clap was released in CD form and digitally in September 2013, and that year they performed at the Detroit Electronic Music Festival, Osheaga Festival, 35 Denton, Snowball music festival, and the Decibel Festival.
 The continued touring into 2014 as well, appearing at Electric Forest Festival, Rhythm & Vines, BUKU Music + Art Project and at Wonderfruit in Thailand.
 The group taught a university course on dance music at Tufts University.
-In 2015 Soul Clap released an EP 'In Da kar' collaborating once again with the legendary Parliament-Funkadelic's George Clinton & Sly Stone on the keys.
+In 2015, Soul Clap released an EP In Da Kar, collaborating once again with George Clinton and Sly Stone on the keys.